zestsoftware/zest.pocompile/README.txt

 When you ``easy_install zest.pocompile`` you get a command line tool ``pocompile``.
-When you run it, this walks the current directory, finds all po translation files in a properly formed locales directory and compiles them info mo files.
+When you run it, this walks the current directory, finds all po translation files in a properly formed locales directory and compiles them into mo files.
 You can also give it a list of directories as arguments instead.
 Run it with the ``--help`` option to get some help.